 – irrational behavior – like weeks of cooking for the person who passed away, actually seeing them,

 – alcohol and/or other substance abuse, promiscuous sexual behavior.

-This way we can save the memory of the person that we loved so much and take care of our own life too.
+This way, we can save the memory of the person we loved so much and take care of our own life.